donmelton/donmelton.com/items/2014/04-10-memories-of-steve.md

 "How about a nice cup of shut the fuck up."

-And then the best part --- the part we didn't know was coming --- Steve paused, turned to his V.P. of Marketing and deadpanned, "What do you think, Phil?
+And then the best part --- the part we didn't know was coming --- Steve paused, turned to his VP of Marketing and deadpanned, "What do you think, Phil?
 Too much?"

 Ken and I struggled to keep from collapsing in another giggling fit and falling on the floor.